kaushikthedeveloper/DoubleBackPress/README.md

     Below is an example where after the DoubleBackPress, the Activity calls its original `onBackPressed()` method.

     ```java
-    DoubleBackPressAction superBackPressCallable = new DoubleBackPressAction() {
+    DoubleBackPressAction doubleBackPressAction = new DoubleBackPressAction() {
         @Override
         public void actionCall() {
             ExampleActivity.super.onBackPressed();